cardano-foundation/developer-portal/docs/stake-pool-guide/generating-wallet-keys.md

 ```

 :::important
-Due to security reasons, for the Mainnet, these keys should be generated and stored on an air-gapped system, but since we are working on the Testnet, we can generate and keep them on the block producing node.
+Due to security reasons, for the Mainnet these keys should be generated and stored on an [air-gapped system](/docs/get-started/air-gap.md), but since we are working on the Testnet, we can generate and keep them on the block producing node.
 :::

 ## Generating Payment Keys

-Create a new payment key pair: payment.skey & payment.vkey
+Create a new payment key pair: `payment.skey` & `payment.vkey`

 ```
 cardano-cli address key-gen \